shopnilsazal/rafiqul.dev/src/content/posts/python-http-journey-part-1/index.md

 sock.setsockopt(socket.SOL_SOCKET, socket.SO_SNDBUF, 1048576)
 ```

-These buffers decouple application read/write speed from network speed, enabling efficient pipelining and flow control—essential for TCP's reliability guarantees.
+These buffers decouple application read/write speed from network speed, enabling efficient pipelining and flow-control essential for TCP's reliability guarantees.
 Let's take a look at the full picture:

 ```mermaid
 sequenceDiagram